 He has keen interest in Education and Training.
 He was the Royal College of Physicians Tutor for the University Hospital Coventry and Warwickshire NHS Trust and Local Core Medical Training Director for the Zone.
 He is the Programme director and Chair for West Midland Deanery Endocrinology and Diabetes Training Programme.

-He also sits in the NICE guideline committee and member of Special Interest Group for Adolescent Endocrinology.
+He was part of the NICE guideline committee and member of Special Interest Group for Adolescent Endocrinology.

 Areas of interest